akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She nodded, looking away, taking a few stiff steps.
 He fell in beside her, leading his horse.
 The animal’s hooves made soft sounds on the packed earth.

 He looked back toward the place where the cart had disappeared.
-“You rode with the cartier?”
+“You rode with the carter?”

 “My feet were sore.
 They gave me a lift.”